frequently asked questions

 Protruding nails, barb wire or other sharp items.

 Prop Weapon Guidelines:

 DCC and security teams reserve the right to inspect any prop weapon at any point during an event to deem whether it is safe or simply to see how awesome it is.

 Airsoft guns are permitted, provided they have no batteries, canisters, or magazines.

 Metal airsoft pistols are allowed, provided they are securely holstered.

 Whips are permitted but can only be unravelled for photographs, and no cracking is permitted.

 Prop bows are allowed if they are unstrung, and cannot be under tension.
 In other words, they cannot be capable of firing a projectile.
 Arrows must be secured in a quiver.

 Replica foam and resin props are allowed, provided they are not sharp.
-Wooden and metal props of any kind will be subject to inspection.
+Wooden props of any kind will be subject to inspection.